-Intern/Student Teacher Feedback Form
+Intern Feedback Form

-To be completed by the Intern/Student Teacher

-(All Responses Will Be Confidential)
+To be completed by the Intern (All Responses Will Be Confidential)

-FILL OUT A NEW FEEDBACK FORM FOR EACH MENTOR/COOPERATING TEACHER!
+FILL OUT A NEW FEEDBACK FORM FOR EACH MENTOR TEACHER!

-Cooperating/Mentor Teacher eacher Grade/Subject Date Building District Number District Name Circle the appropriate response.
+Mentor Teacher Grade/Subject Date Building District Number District Name Circle the appro priate e response.
 YES NO 1.
-The mentor/cooperating teacher welcomed and accepted me in a professional manner.
+The mentor teacher welcomed and accepted me in a professional manner.
 YES NO 2.
 An orientation to the school building, its faculty and staff, the resource materials (including policy manual/handbook) and facilities was conducted no later than the first week of placement.
 YES NO 3.
-I was instructed in the mentor/cooperating teacher's attendance and grade management system YES NO 4.
-The mentor/cooperating teacher scheduled at least one weekly conference or met with me daily to evaluate my progress and plan for future improvements.
+I was instructed in the mentor teacher's attendance and grade management system.
+YES NO 4.
+The mentor teacher scheduled at least one weekly conference or met with me daily to evaluate my progress and plan for future improvements.
 YES NO 5.
-The mentor/cooperating teacher gave assistance in solving problems encountered during the assignment.
+The mentor teacher gave assistance in solving problems encountered during the assignment.
 YES NO 6.
-The mentor/cooperating teacher observed my teaching and discussed my strengths as well as areas needed improvement.
+The mentor teacher observed my teaching and discussed my strengths as well as areas needed improvement.
 YES NO 7.
-The mentor/cooperating teacher's mid-term and final evaluation were clearly communicated and meaningful to me.
+The mentor teacher's mid-term and final evaluation were clearly communicated and meaningful to me.
 YES NO 8.
 I was allowed a reasonable degree of flexibility to use my own ideas, techniques, and approaches when teaching.
 YES NO 9.
-The mentor/cooperating teacher was supportive, even when making suggestions for improvement.
+The mentor teacher was supportive, even when making suggestions for improvement.
 YES NO 10.
-The mentor/cooperating teacher left the room so I could experience the full responsibility for directing and controlling the classes.
+The mentor teacher left the room so I could experience the full responsibility for directing and controlling the classes.